 Senate Award for Excellence in Research

-The Senate Awards for Excellence in Research has been established to emphasize the importance of research at Brandon University and to recognize and honour those individuals who excel in scholarship and research.
+The Senate Awards for Excellence in Research have been established to emphasize the importance of research at Brandon University and to recognize and honour those individuals who excel in scholarship and research.
 There are two award categories: Tier I and Tier II.

 B. The Award